mmeged/portfolio/part1.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
   vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>

   <iframe title="If the US government had evidence of UFOs, do you think it would...?" aria-label="Grouped Bars" id="datawrapper-chart-5UZJH" src="https://datawrapper.dwcdn.net/5UZJH/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1760"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+  # Method and Medium

+I plan on refining my charts in the same modes they were created (there are still kinks I need to figure out - like how to group the categories of gender/age/income/etc in the third chart) and telling the story through Shorthand.
+I will use images from approved sources to add to my story.
+Sample imagery might include pictures of Area 51, UFOs, and space in general.